5 Warranty Myths That Big Retailers Don’t Want You To Know About

 Bottom line

 Reality: Many people assume that a warranty is like an all-inclusive resort.
-However, not everything is not covered.
+However, not everything is covered.

 Some warranties might also require you to pay a deductible or share the costs of repairs.